The Gospel of Mark

 Additional Materials Needed

 Although a Bible is available online, you may wish to have a Bible available in hard copy also.
+For online Bibles, we recommend:

 A participant can expect to spend an average of approximately 4 hours each week.
 This commitment includes both the assigned reading and interaction online.